1. Education

 © 2008 The Jacob and Gwendolyn Lawrence Foundation, Seattle; used with permission

-"History Painter" is appropriate, though Jacob Lawrence himself preferred "Expressionist," and he was certainly best-qualified to describe his own work.
+"History Painter" is an appropriate title, although Jacob Lawrence himself preferred "Expressionist," and he was certainly best-qualified to describe his own work.
+Lawrence is one of the best known 20th-century African-American painters, along with Romare Bearden.

 Luck (and the persistent help of sculptor Augusta Savage) intervened to procure Lawrence an "easel job" as a part of the W.P.A.
 (Works Progress Administration).
-His love of art, reading and history, combined with his quiet determination to show that African Americans, too, were a major factor in the history of the Western hemisphere - despite their conspicuous absence in art and literature - led him to embark on his first important series, The Life of Toussaint L'Ouverture.
+He loved art, reading and history.
+His quiet determination to show that African Americans, too, were a major factor in the history of the Western hemisphere -- despite their conspicuous absence in art and literature -- led him to embark on his first important series, The Life of Toussaint L'Ouverture.

 1941 was a banner year for Jacob Lawrence: he broke the "color barrier" when his seminal, 60-panel The Migration of the Negro was exhibited at the prestigious Downtown Gallery, and also married fellow painter Gwendolyn Knight.
-He served in the U.S. Coast Guard during WWII, and returned to find his career as an artist going from strength to strength, including a temporary job teaching at Black Mountain College (in 1947) at the invitation of Josef Albers - who became both influence and friend.
+He served in the U.S. Coast Guard during WWII and returned to his career as an artist.
+He landed a temporary job teaching at Black Mountain College (in 1947) at the invitation of Josef Albers -- who became both an influencer and friend.

 Lawrence spent the rest of his life painting, teaching and writing.
 He is best known for his representational compositions, full of simplified shapes, and bold colors and his use of watercolor and gouache.
 Unlike nearly any other modern or contemporary artist, he always worked in series of paintings, each with a distinct theme.
 His influence, as the visual artist who "told" stories of the dignity, hopes and struggles of African Americans in American history, is incalculable.